jeremypbeasley/canlis_j/studio.markdown

     - title:
       url: "/uploads/matchbook_3.jpg"
   - title: Nicholas Canlis Safari
-    desc: After leaving Greece to finding his way South, Peter Canlis' father, Nicholas Kanlis (yes, it was spelled with a K back then) was hired to cook for President Theodore Roosevelt's African Safari.
-Here began our families journey into serving food and in the finest of places.
+    desc: After leaving Greece, finding his way to Egypt, Peter Canlis' father, Nicholas Kanlis (yes, it was spelled with a K back then) was hired to cook for President Theodore Roosevelt's African Safari.
+Here began our family's journey into serving food for the finest of guests.
-    year: 2021
+    year: 2018
     price: 45
     purchase_url: https://www.nytimes.com/
     is_soldout: true